The Equity Release Council

 - You must have the right to remain in your property for life or until you need to move into long-term care, provided the property remains your main residence and you abide by the terms and conditions of your contract

-- You have the right to move to another property subject to the new property being acceptable to your product provider as continuing security for your equity release loan
+- You have the right to move to another property subject to the new property being acceptable to your product provider.

 - The product must have a “no negative equity guarantee”.
 This means that when your property is sold, and agents’ and solicitors’ fees have been paid, even if the amount left is not enough to repay the outstanding loan to your provider, neither you nor your estate will be liable to pay any more.